jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 <figure class="align-center">
   <img src="/assets/images/interrail/marseille_calanque8.jpg" alt="">
-  <figcaption>After hiking up the opposite direction from the shore</figcaption>
+  <figcaption>One of the highest points I made it to</figcaption>
 </figure>

-***

 ## Barcelona

 I spent one and a half days in Barcelona, and I'm sure (like most places that I've visited) that I did not get to see everything that the city had to offer.
 However, what I did get to see was incredible, and it was one of my favorite places of the trip so far.
-I had a few main places that I wanted to see, and I'll show some pictures of them all.
+I had a few main things that I wanted to see, which I will mention below.

 ### Magic Fountain and Montjuic